 Do you know the best thing about on-page SEO?
 Control.

-As an experienced SEO professional with more than 10 years of experience in the filed and founder of multiple 7 figure digital marketing businesses, I know firsthand the importance of on-page optimization in achieving higher search engine rankings.
+As an experienced SEO professional with more than 10 years of experience in the field and founder of multiple 7 figure digital marketing businesses, I know firsthand the importance of on-page optimization in achieving higher search engine rankings.

 Even with a small budget, you can see real results with on-page optimization.
 You won’t get the #1 spot overnight, but you can still rise in the ranks with fewer backlinks than your competitors.